DavidJCobb/pokeemerald/lu-docs/research/the battle system/battle execution flow.md

     * Latent function `BattleIntroPrintOpponentSendsOut` emits a `CONTROLLER_PRINTSTRING` message to one of the controllers &mdash; usually the one for `B_POSITION_OPPONENT_LEFT`, but for recorded link battles where the recording player isn't the [Link Master](./battle%20concepts.md#link-master), for `B_POSITION_PLAYER_LEFT` instead.
 We then advance immediately to `BattleIntroOpponent1SendsOutMonAnimation`.
     * Latent function `BattleIntroOpponent1SendsOutMonAnimation` (redundantly?) waits until all extant battle controllers are quiet, and then plays the send-out animation for the lefthand-side opponent, by emitting a `CONTROLLER_INTROTRAINERBALLTHROW` message to the appropriate battle controller (same logic as previous).
 It then advances immediately &mdash; either to `BattleIntroOpponent2SendsOutMonAnimation`, for Multi Battles or 1v2 Battles; or to `BattleIntroRecordMonsToDex`.
       * Latent function `BattleIntroOpponent2SendsOutMonAnimation` emits `CONTROLLER_INTROTRAINERBALLTHROW` for the righthand-side opponent (picking the controller similarly to the above) and then advances immediately to `BattleIntroRecordMonsToDex`.
-    * Latelt function `BattleIntroRecordMonsToDex` waits until all controllers are quiet, and then loops over each battler.
+    * Latent function `BattleIntroRecordMonsToDex` waits until all controllers are quiet, and then loops over each battler.
 If the current battle isn't recorded, in the Battle Frontier, in Trainer Hill, a link battle, or an eReader battle, then it sets the "seen" flag for the battlers on `B_SIDE_OPPONENT`.
 Once its work is done, it advances to `BattleIntroPrintPlayerSendsOut`.
   * Wild branch:
     * Latent function `BattleIntroPrintWildMonAttacked` waits until all extant battle controllers are quiet, and then emits a `CONTROLLER_PRINTSTRING` message to `B_POSITION_OPPONENT_LEFT` and advances immediately to `BattleIntroPrintPlayerSendsOut`.
 * Latent function `BattleIntroPrintPlayerSendsOut` emits a `CONTROLLER_PRINTSTRING` message to one of the controllers &mdash; usually the one for `B_POSITION_PLAYER_LEFT`, but for recorded link battles where the recording player isn't the [Link Master](./battle%20concepts.md#link-master), for `B_POSITION_OPPONENT_LEFT` instead.
 We then advance immediately to `BattleIntroPlayer1SendsOutMonAnimation`.